 2008 First Story becomes a registered charity.
 Eight creative-writing residencies take place in eight London schools.

 2009 First Story launches three residencies in Oxford and holds its first Creative Writing Residential.

 2010 First Story launches in the East Midlands with four residencies.

 2011 HRH The Duchess of Cornwall becomes Patron of First Story.
 First Story holds the first Young Writers’ Festival in Oxford.

-TODAY, First Story is running creative-writing projects in 40 schools across Bradford, the East Midlands, London and Oxfordshire.
-We are helping young people to find their voices and realise that their voices have value.
+TODAY, First Story is running creative writing residencies in 49 schools across the East Midlands, Gloucestershire, Lancashire, London, Oxfordshire and West Yorkshire.
+We are helping young people to find their voices and realise their voices have value.

 First Story’s charitable objectives (as set out in its Memorandum of Association and approved by the Charity Commission) are:

 - to advance the education of young students in challenging UK secondary schools by providing and assisting in the provision of facilities not required to be provided by the local education authority for education in creative writing;